dw839566105/Jinping_Reconstruction/ReadMe.md

 The code is arange in the following directory

 + Simulation
-> Locate in the `Sim`.
+> Locate in the `Simulation`.
 Use macro files to simulate the training and validation data.

-+ Calibration
++ Regression
-> Locate in the `Calib`.
-Based on the training data, obtain the model by different fit method.
+> Locate in the `Regression`.
+Based on the training data, obtain the model by different regression method.

 + Reconstruction
-> Locate in the `Recon`.
+> Locate in the `Reconstruction`.
 Reconstruct the Simulation data.
 Notice that the raw data has different data structure.
 The code is at a local repository (https://gitlab.airelinux.org/jinping/production).

 + Draw
 > Locate in the `Draw`.
 View necessary results via pictures and validate different models.